arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/getting-started/getting-started.md

 ## Introduction

 This tutorial will show you how to get started with your Nicla Sense ME board and how it can be utilized by itself.
-It will showcase the boards IMU and other sensors to get readings which we can easily display.
+It will showcase the board's IMU and other sensors to get readings which we can be easily displayed.
 We will go through a basic sketch for the Nicla Sense ME and see the potential of the board.

 ## Goals